 j.
-Sexual Harassment, including R.S.
+Prevention of Sexual Harassment, including R.S.
 42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting.

 Performance: Obtained and read written policy for sexual harassment and found it to contain the requirements listed above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.